secondo-database/secondo/README.md

 SECONDO is a *generic* database system frame that can be filled with implementations of different data models.
-Most database systems let you add data types; SECONDO additionally lets you replace the core data model — relational, object-oriented, temporal, graph-based, or something entirely new.
+Most database systems let you add data types; SECONDO additionally lets you replace the core data model — relational, object-oriented, spatial, spatio-temporal, graph-based, or something entirely new.
 It was designed and developed by the [Database Systems for New Applications](https://web.archive.org/web/20190717163530/http://dna.fernuni-hagen.de/index.html) group at the [FernUniversität in Hagen](https://www.fernuni-hagen.de/).

 Everything is built from **algebra modules**: self-contained bundles of data types and operators that plug into the kernel through a well-defined interface.
-Around 190 algebras ship with the system today, from `RelationAlgebra` and `RTreeAlgebra` to `SpatialAlgebra`, `TemporalAlgebra` (moving objects), `Distributed2` (distributed query processing) and `RasterAlgebra`.
+Around 190 algebras ship with the system today, from `RelationAlgebra` and `RTreeAlgebra` to `SpatialAlgebra` (spatial data / GIS), `TemporalAlgebra` (spatio-temporal data / moving objects), `Distributed2` (distributed query processing) and
+`RasterAlgebra`.

 SECONDO is used to